datthinh1801/OxLet/README.md

 #### MacOS
 ![](https://github.com/datthinh1801/OxLet/blob/main/media/OxLet_Mac_demo.gif)
-> **Note that:** Don't care the `pip install -r requirements.txt` if you already run this command when installing the tool.
+> **Note that:** Don't care about the `pip install -r requirements.txt` if you already run this command when installing the tool.

 ## Currently supported elements
 | Element | Is supported ? |